Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Final Questions.md

   3. Use alignment methods for sequence to sequence comparison
   4. Find a protein with high sequence similarity as template (should optimally be in the daylight zone)
   5. Take the 3D coordinates from the template and fill them with the target according to the alignment
+  6. Assess and refine the model
-  6. Problem: What to do with gaps in the alignment?
+  7. Problem: What to do with gaps in the alignment?

 ### When can comparative modeling go wrong?
 - When you don't find a template
 - When the template is a false positive (likely if too much in the twilight zone)
 - When there are gaps in the alignment, but there are solutions to this
 - Mis-alignment breaks the prediction

+### How can you find out that you picked the wrong comparative modeling template?
+You have a lot of clashes.

 ### Why is comparative modeling so easy?
 - Don't have to predict anything